The Nevada Crime of Embezzlement

-A bailee is someone to whom funds, or goods are delivered for a purpose, without transfer of ownership.
-A manager of a retail store, may take the daily deposit to the bank at the end of the business day, and during the trip from the store to the bank, they are bailee of the deposit.
-If the store manager takes the deposit home and uses the cash for to pay personal bills or buy clothes for themselves, rather than deposit the funds to store’s account, then, if intent to steal or defraud the store owners can be proven, the manager can be found guilty of embezzlement.
+A manager of a retail store may be responsible for taking the daily deposit to the bank at the end of the business day.
+In this scenario, the manager is considered a “bailee” of the deposit.
+If the manager takes the deposit home and uses the cash for personal expenses rather than depositing the funds into the store’s account, they can be found guilty of embezzlement.

-A sales representative may be issued product samples by their employer to demonstrate product features to customers.
-If the sales rep fails to return the samples as directed by their employer, and instead uses the samples for personal use, or sells them and keeps the money, he or she may be charged with embezzlement.
+A sales representative may be issued product samples by their employer to demonstrate the features to potential customers.
+If the sales rep fails to return the samples as directed by their employer and instead uses the samples for personal use or sells them and keeps the money, they may be charged with embezzlement.

-A contractor who receives payment for goods or services and fails to pay suppliers and labor costs to those who supplied goods and labor to complete the job, may be charged with embezzlement.
+A contractor who receives payment for goods or services but fails to pay suppliers and labor costs to those who supplied goods and labor to complete the job may be charged with embezzlement.

-If you rent or lease a vehicle and willfully and intentionally fail to return the vehicle to the agency that rented or leased it to you within 72 hours of the expiration of the rental or lease agreement, you may be charged with embezzlement.
+If you rent or lease a vehicle and willfully and intentionally fail to return the vehicle to the agency within 72 hours of the expiration of the rental or lease agreement, you may be charged with embezzlement.

 If the total value of the funds or property embezzled is less than $650, it is considered a misdemeanor, with up to six months in jail, and a possible fine up to $1,000.
 Additionally, restitution is required as determined by the court.

-If the total value of the funds or property is between $650 and $3,500, it is considered a Category C felony, with one to five-year sentence in Nevada State Prison, and possibly a fine up to $5,000.
-Additionally, restitution is required as determined by the court.
+If the total value of the funds or property is between $650 – 3,500, it is considered a Category C felony, punishable by a one to five-year sentence in Nevada State Prison and possibly a fine of up to $5,000.
+Restitution is also required as determined by the court.

-If the total value of the funds or property is over $3,500, it is considered a Category B felony, with one to 10-year sentence in Nevada State Prison, and possibly a fine up to $10,000.
-Additionally, restitution is required as determined by the court.
+If the total value of the funds or property is over 10,000.
+Restitution is again required as determined by the court.

-Additionally, under the embezzlement statutes, multiple acts of embezzlement against the same person or company within a six-month period must be combined.
-If the total value of all acts exceeds $650, it becomes a felony.
+Under the embezzlement statutes, multiple acts of embezzlement against the same person or company within a six-month period must be combined.
+If the total value of all acts exceeds $650, the crime becomes a felony.